Renyson/renyson.github.io/README.md

 ```

 The generated output is written to `dist/`.
 You can add Markdown posts to `content/posts/` (use YAML-style front matter) and rebuild.

+RSS feed

+- The builder now generates an RSS feed at `dist/rss.xml` (also suitable for GitHub Pages).
+It includes `title`, `link`, `description`, and `pubDate` where available.

+SEO

+- Templates (`templates/index.html`, `templates/post.html`) include basic meta description, canonical link, Open Graph, and Twitter cards.
+The values are derived from site metadata configured in `build.py` and each post's front matter (`excerpt`).